 Top Greitens’ staffer leaves for Missouri electric co-op job

-JEFFERSON CITY, Mo. – Missouri Gov. Eric Greitens’ deputy chief of staff is leaving to become vice president of an influential electric cooperatives’ organization.
+JEFFERSON CITY, Mo.
+(AP) _ Missouri Gov. Eric Greitens’ deputy chief of staff is leaving to become vice president of an influential electric cooperatives’ organization.

 On Wednesday, the Association of Electric Cooperatives announced Calb Jones’ departure from the Republican governor’s office for a top spot at the organization, which represents 47 electric cooperatives.